 Can I park my car and Campervan alongside tents?

 In the general campervan area, cars and campervans will be parked in a designated area and cannot be parked alongside tents.

 What food and drink facilities will be available?

 In It Together has a wide variety of food and drink facilities available with various cuisines on offer, there’s something for everyone at this summer’s event.
 A full list of our food trader vendors will be published on our website soon.

 There are several standpipes that contain free, clean drinking water in the campsites and main arena.
 Please bring a container that you can refill during the weekend.
 Bottled water will also be available to purchase at the catering units and bars throughout the site.
 Please identify yourself with these points and ensure you stay hydrated across the weekend.

 Can I bring my own alcohol to In It Together?

-Per person, you can bring the following into the campsite:
+You can bring the following into the campsite PER PERSON: